osqp/osqp/docs/installation/matlab.rst

 Matlab
 ======
-OSQP Matlab interface required Matlab 2015b or newer.
+OSQP Matlab interface requires Matlab 2015b or newer.

 You can also build OSQP from source as described below.